-As one of the world’s greatest culinary destinations, San Francisco is continually taking its fine dining options to the next level.
-But one new French dining establishment is literally taking it to multiple levels.
-In fact, there are with multiple dining options under a single roof.
+As one of the world’s most fabulous culinary destinations, San Francisco continually takes its fine dining options to the next level.
+However, one new French dining establishment is taking it to multiple levels.
+There are various dining options under a single roof.
 Just opened in May, ONE65 is the multiple culinary concept restaurant led by Michelin-starred and James Beard Award-winning Chef Claude Le Tohic.
 It’s also the hottest new restaurant to open in San Francisco.

 ONE65